LernerLab/GuPPy/README.md

 4. Installing or updating all the requirements<br>

    a.
-For Windows, execute the following commands, in this specific order, on Windows PowerShell window
+For Windows, execute the following two commands, in this specific order, on Windows PowerShell window

    ```
    bash